vlu-lantran/AI_project/README.md

 ## Introduction
-This branch developed for the A.I project focused on anomaly detection using the current model Yolov8-Open-ImageV7.
-The script is designed to detect anomalies in video data, recording the appearance and disappearance times of objects, as well as when an object reappears or disappears again.
+This branch developed for the phase two of A.I project focused on anomaly detection using the current model Yolov8-Open-ImageV7.
+The script now integrated with simple web detector to detect anomalies in video data, recording the appearance and disappearance times of objects, as well as when an object reappears or disappears again.

 ## Implemetation:
 1. Download the source code from this branch in the repository.